 According to research and studies, the best time to publish a blog post for maximum traffic is Monday around 11 a.m.
 EST.

 But the real answer is that it depends on your audience and their location.
-For example, if majority of your audience is in Australia, then 11 a.m.
+For example, if the majority of your audience is in Australia, then 11 a.m.
 EST would not work.

-We have a detailed guide on how to test the best publishing time for your blog.
+I have a detailed guide on how to test the best publishing time for your blog.

 How long does it take before a blog becomes popular?

-This is also true for just about any kind of creator based business like a YouTube channel or a course.
+This is also true for just about any kind of creator-based business like a YouTube channel or a course.

-Of course there will be some exceptions where a creator can find instant success, but those are not the norm.
+Of course, there will be some exceptions where a creator can find instant success, but those are not the norm.

 How many times a week should I blog?